Is It Better to Air Dry After a Shower? Pros, Cons & Best Practices

 Not Effective in Humid Environments

-In bathrooms with poor ventilation, moisture lingers in the air.
-This slows evaporation and keeps the skin damp for longer.
-In such conditions, the body may remain damp for longer than expected, affecting both comfort and hygiene.
+In bathrooms with poor ventilation, moisture lingers in the air and slows evaporation.
+This can leave the skin damp for longer than expected, affecting both comfort and hygiene.

 Risk of Incomplete Drying